Zoom: Designate an Alternative Host

 Use this feature if you want to let someone else host a meeting or webinar that you have scheduled.
 This may be helpful if you are out of the office or late to your meeting or webinar.

-When you designate an alternative host, that user or departmental account will receive an email notifying them that they've been added as an alternative host, with a link to start the meeting or webinar.
+Note: When you designate an alternative host, that user or departmental account will receive an email notifying them that they've been added as an alternative host, with a link to start the meeting or webinar.

-Alternative host vs. Co-host
+- Alternative host vs. Co-host

 - Alternative hosts can be designated in advance, whereas co-hosts must be assigned during the meeting.

-- Co-hosts can do almost everything a host can.
-A co-host cannot start or end the meeting.
-See the Overview section of Host and Co-Host Controls in a Meeting for more details on the co-host role.
+- Refer to the Overview section of Host and Co-Host Controls in a Meeting for more details on the co-host role.

 - Note: Zoom does not use campus-specific email addresses.
 To add someone as an alternative host, add them with [InternetID]@umn.edu, regardless of their actual email address.
 This applies to Duluth, Morris, Rochester, and Crookston.

 - Zoom users outside of the University (not using a UMN Zoom account) cannot be added as alternative hosts to an event hosted by an UMN user.

 - Note: If a non-UMN zoom account needs to be designated as a host, they can be added as a co-host or host after the meeting has started.